numba/numba/docs/source/reference/pysupported.rst

 not a problem since a multi-dimensional array is being created here instead of a nested list.

-Additionally, Numba supports parallel array comphension when combined with the :ref:`parallel_jit_option` option on CPUs.
+Additionally, Numba supports parallel array comprehension when combined with the :ref:`parallel_jit_option` option on CPUs.

 set